Belouis Some: Belouis Some

-"Let It Be with You" and "Animal Magic" were also both US Hot Dance Club Play hits.
+"Let It Be with You" and "Animal Magic" were both US Hot Dance Club Play hits.

-In Spring 1988 Belouis Some toured USA, Carmine Rojas (musical director/ bass) put the band together with Alan Childs (drums), Doug Worthington (guitar), Chuck Kentis (keys), Frank Elmo (sax), Kati Mac and Kim Lesley (backing vocals).
+In the spring of 1988, Some toured the US with band members Carmine Rojas (musical director/bass), Alan Childs (drums), Doug Worthington (guitar), Chuck Kentis (keys), Frank Elmo (sax), Kati Mac and Kim Lesley (backing vocals).

-In 1989, Belouis Some formed The Big Broadcast.
+In 1989, Some formed The Big Broadcast.
 The band toured the UK throughout the summer playing small venues and clubs.

-1990-95: Living Your Life
+1990–95: Living Your Life

 In 1993, Belouis Some released the album Living Your Life on BMG Records.
 The album was recorded at Marcus Recording Studios in London and produced by Geoff Dugmore and Nigel Butler.
 Musicians included Karl Hyde, Steve Barnacle, Peter Oxendale and J.J.
 Belle.

 "Sometimes" and "Something She Said" were released as singles in the UK and Europe.

 In 1995, Belouis Some released the single "Let Me Love You for Tonight" produced by Richard "Biff" Stannard (Biffco) and Matt Rowe.

-2019-present
+2019–24

-In 2019, Belouis Some performed at the 80's orientated Let's Rock summer festivals across the UK.
+In 2019, Belouis Some performed at the '80s oriented Let's Rock summer festivals across the UK.

 In February 2023, producer Lee Rose with Belouis Some released a tech house version of "Imagination" on Deevu Records.

+In January 2024, it was announced that Belouis Some will join the Alarm and Jay Aston's Gene Loves Jezebel on the "Live Today Love Tomorrow" tour of North America in spring and summer 2024.
+In April, the tour was postponed due to Mike Peters' (the Alarm) sudden diagnosis of high grade lymphoma.
+Belouis Some played his first live show in over 30 years at the o2 Academy Islington London in November 2024, as a double bill with Gene Loves Jezebel.

+2025–present

+In February 2025, Some played a sellout gig at the Troubadour.
+Some later announced he would tour the US in April 2025 with Jay Aston's Gene Loves Jezebel on the Hit & Run Tour, playing his first US dates since 1988.

+Some will also join the Lost 80's Live 23rd anniversary US tour in the summer of 2025.

 Personal life

+In 1996, Keighley acquired the lease to the historic Wellington Club Knightsbridge, London.
+The bar, restaurant and nightclub were thoroughly restored and refurbished opening in 1997.
+Keighley closed the club in 1998 and later passed the lease on.

+In 2013, Keighley and Eva Linderholm founded Barnklubb®, a Scandinavian-style day nursery, in Chelsea London.
+Barnklubb is now licensed at 8 locations across Japan.